mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 Toolpad was created to meet the needs of the MUI community.
 We conducted surveys, did our market research, and concluded to make an internal tool builder because the idea resonates with MUI's mission of empowering developers to build app faster and more efficiently.

-Internal tools are software applications that are developed and used within an organization.
+Internal tools are software applications that are developed and used within an organization itself.
 They can automate tasks, manage data, and help foster collaboration.
-Internal tools can be a valuable asset for businesses of all sizes, as they can help to improve efficiency, productivity, and communication.
+Internal tools are a valuable asset for businesses of all sizes, as they help to improve efficiency, productivity, and communication.

-A sub-optimal tool means a waste of time and effort for everyone—maintaining them distracts developers from solving actual business problems.
+A sub-optimal tool means a waste of time and effort for everyone.
+Maintaining them distracts developers from solving actual business problems.
 We've all had our fair share of wrestling with lousy internal tools that we hoped we'd never have to use more than once.
-In recent years, customer-side software has moved quickly and is now flashy and sleek.
+In recent years, customer-facing software has moved quickly and is now flashy and sleek.
 It's time for internal tools to get this same upgrade.

 ## What is Toolpad exactly?